Garoppolo or Beathard? 49ers to pick midweek

 SANTA CLARA, Calif. -- San Francisco 49ers coach Kyle Shanahan has not yet chosen between C.J.
 Beathard and Jimmy Garoppolo as his starting quarterback this week.
 But he's close and it might not be a difficult call.

-On Monday, Shanahan offered an update on Beathard, whom Shanahan said is "pretty banged up."
-Beathard suffered a bruise to his left knee and a hip strain, neither of which Shanahan said is considered serious or long term.
+On Monday, Shanahan offered an update on Beathard, whom the first-year coach said is "pretty banged up."
+During Sunday's loss to the Seattle Seahawks, Beathard suffered a bruise to his left knee and a hip strain, neither of which Shanahan said is considered serious or a long-term injury.
 Still, it might be enough to prevent Beathard from practicing on Wednesday, leaving Shanahan to turn to Garoppolo.

-According to Shanahan, Beathard was sore on Monday and before making a decision for this week, Shanahan wanted to give Beathard a little more time to recover.
+According to Shanahan, Beathard was sore on Monday.
+Before making a decision on this week's starter, Shanahan wanted to give Beathard a little more time to recover.

 Which means Shanahan is aiming for a decision in the next couple of days.

 "I will probably have an answer for you guys on Wednesday," Shanahan said.
-"I'd like to talk about it (with) the staff, I'd like to watch some Chicago first.
-We just finished up Seattle, just finished up watching the game with the quarterbacks then came in here but I'll have a decision for you guys by Wednesday."
+"I'd like to talk about it [with] the staff, I'd like to watch some Chicago first.
+We just finished up Seattle, just finished up watching the game with the quarterbacks, then came in here -- but I'll have a decision for you guys by Wednesday."

-Beathard departed Sunday's loss to the Seattle Seahawks with 1:07 remaining after taking a big hit from Seattle defensive end Michael Bennett.
-The hit came on a play in which Bennett was flagged for jumping offsides but the officials didn't blow the play dead for Bennett being unabated to the quarterback.
+Beathard departed Sunday's loss with 1:07 remaining after taking a big hit from Seahawks defensive end Michael Bennett.
+The hit came on a play in which Bennett was flagged for jumping offside, but the officials didn't blow the play dead for Bennett being unabated to the quarterback.

 Shanahan also noted that the hit appeared to be out of the target zone in which quarterbacks can be hit while still in the pocket.

 "It was pretty violent, right at his knee area," Shanahan said.
 "I'm sure that jarred something into his hip that went into his whole body.
 He hit his head pretty hard at the end of it, too.
-He fell pretty hard."
+He fell pretty hard.

 "It definitely looked low."